-That is why it is important that businesses understand the difference between FTL (Full Truckload) and LTL (less than truckload) shipping methods so that they can make better decisions in choosing the right delivery option.
+That is why it is important that businesses understand the difference between FTL (Full Truckload) and LTL (Less Than Truckload) shipping methods so that they can make better decisions in choosing the right delivery option.

 Of course, as more innovation takes place, an already complex industry is fast becoming a mine-filed for the uninitiated.
 Thus, it is always worth seeking the expertise of a third-party should you wish to stay ahead of the curve.

-In this article, we will explore the advantages & disadvantages of both FTL (Full Truckload) and LTL (Less than Truckload) in terms of money saved, time spent in delivery and efficiency of the method.
+In this article, we will explore the advantages & disadvantages of both FTL (Full Truckload) and LTL (Less than Truckload) in terms of money saved, time spent in delivery, and efficiency of the method.

 Let’s say for example that you are an e-commerce company specializing in delivering electronics throughout the Philippines.
-On the average day you might sell 20-30 electronic products; would it then make sense for you to ship those products in a mostly empty truck on a long-haul trip across the country?
+On an average day you might sell 20-30 electronic products; would it then make sense for you to ship those products in a mostly empty truck on a long-haul trip across the country?
 It certainly wouldn’t be a cost-effective or maintainable approach to distribution—which is where LTL (Less than Truckload) shipping comes in.

-By the time you’ve factored in the cost of fuel consumption, driver wages, and many other financial factors, you’re going to be racking up a significant bill for a relatively small order, and nobody wants that.
+By the time you’ve factored in the cost of fuel consumption, driver wages, and many other financial factors, you’re going to be racking up a significant bill for relatively small order, and nobody wants that.
 So, unless you are regularly shipping vast quantities of products, LTL shipping is arguably the most suitable shipping method for you to explore.

 Maximize profit and minimize cost by filling otherwise unused space in trucks & containers

 If you can not fill up the truck with the items you want to transport, then LTL (Less than Truckload) may be a good option for your delivery needs.
 You can increase savings with LTL because you share the transportation cost with other companies who subscribe to the same LTL (Less than Truckload) service.
-With LTL, you don’t have to pay the full amount of renting the truck when the space that your cargo occupies is only one fourth of the total capacity.
-Thus, this shipping option is ideal for small businesses who can not regularly fill up the capacity of a delivery truck.
+With LTL, you don’t have to pay the full amount of renting the truck when the space that your cargo occupies is only one-fourth of the total capacity.
+Thus, this shipping option is ideal for small businesses that can not regularly fill up the capacity of a delivery truck.

 The environment can greatly benefit from Less than Truckload (LTL) shipping.
 Instead of one company renting a single truck and only filling up half the total capacity, multiple companies can fill up the truck and transport their goods.
 Instead of the ratio being one company to one delivery truck, it can now become many companies to a single delivery vehicle.
-This practice can lessen the number of trucks on the road which translates to less greenhouse gas emissions.
+This practice can lessen the number of trucks on the road which translates to fewer greenhouse gas emissions.

 Because you share the delivery truck with cargo from other companies, there is a high probability that they move your items when they load and unload cargo from other companies.
 This set up increases the risk of damaging your items, especially if they are fragile.